artemmiesianinov/ldd_course_udemy/README.md

    * copy folder from `/lib/modules` to SD card's `/lib/modules`
    * copy the dtb's from `../arch/arm/boot/dts/<same_name_as_one_in_your_boot_partition>.dtb` to BOOT partiion

+**TODO**:

+1. Update u-boot to newer version
+2. Look into the error `pm bootloader does not support rtc-only`

 ## Additional Refernces

 **TODO**: [PRU cookbook](https://beagleboard.org/static/prucookbook/)